|200 year old stairs made by my great great grandfather, Hamedan, Iran.|

 So why is every one so against Iran?
 Who are the terrorists that Iran supports?

-The middle east in divided in two main sects, Shia islam, which is the religion of Iran and sunni islam which is practiced throughout the rest of the middle east.
+The middle east in divided in two main sects, Shia islam, which is the religion of Iran and accounts for roughly 6% of the entire muslim population and sunni islam which is practiced throughout the rest of the world.

-Shia armed groups include the Hezbollah in Lebanon, which is responsible for the death of nearly 500 US troops, the Huthis in Yemen, who are not designated as terrorists by the US and are only trying to form a new government in Yemen and finally the Badr organisation which is in fact a Shia army formed to fight Isis in Iraq.
+Shia armed groups include the Hezbollah in Lebanon, which is responsible for the death of nearly 500 US troops during the Iraq war, the Huthis in Yemen, who are not designated as terrorists by the US and are only trying to form a new government in Yemen and finally the Badr organisation which is in fact a Shia army formed to fight Isis in Iraq.

 The sunni armed groups?

-the answer is simple because what has been discussed in this article is of least important to US policymakers, they don't care if a country has a good or bad human rights record, or whether it supports terrorism or not, a perfect example to this is SaudiArabia, a monarchy that is owned by the Saud family and it doesn't even pretend to be a democracy, furthermore Saudi Arabia is the only country in the world where women aren't allowed to drive, people are beheaded for crimes such a s witch craft and hands are chopped for shop lifting.
+The answer is simple; because what has been discussed in this article is of least important to US policymakers, they don't care if a country has a good or bad human rights record, or whether it supports terrorism or not, a perfect example to this is SaudiArabia, a monarchy that is owned by the Saudi family and it doesn't even pretend to be a democracy, furthermore Saudi Arabia is the only country in the world where women aren't allowed to drive, people are beheaded for crimes such a s witch craft and hands are chopped for shop lifting.